shuyaof/shuyaof/README.md

 Welcome to a glimpse into my data journey which took flight in 2020, during my initial days at the bootcamp at Columbia University.
 This space is a testament to my continuous learning and growth in the fascinating world of data.
 I'm eager to connect with like-minded individuals to learn and share insights.
 Here's a snapshot of my current focus and interests:
 - 🔍  Current Status: Actively seeking opportunities where I can immerse myself in data visualization and storytelling, with a keen interest in translating complex data into insightful narratives.
-- 🌿 Learning Endeavors: Further honing my skills at Carnegie Mellon University, with a focus on Business Intelligence and Data Analytics.
+- 🌿 Learning Endeavors: Further honing my skills at Carnegie Mellon University, with a master degree focus on advance business analysis and data science.
 - 🤝 Collaboration Interests: I am open to joining forces on impactful projects leveraging Python, SQL, and R, especially within the healthcare domain, utilizing public data resources, utlized advanced modeling techniques.
 - 📫 you can reach me at shuyao.fan@gmail.com or https://www.linkedin.com/in/vera-fan/